Lane Thomas Player Props: Nationals vs. Reds

 Lane Thomas At The Plate

-- Thomas has 99 hits and an OBP of .349 to go with a slugging percentage of .509.
-All three of those stats are tops among Washington hitters this season.
+- Thomas has 100 hits and an OBP of .347 to go with a slugging percentage of .509.
+All three of those stats are best among Washington hitters this season.

-- Among qualified hitters in MLB, he ranks 11th in batting average, 38th in on-base percentage, and 15th in slugging.
+- Among qualifying batters, he ranks ninth in batting average, while his on-base percentage ranks 41st and he is 15th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.